KVeitch/CHECK-YO-SELF/README.md

 ## Summary ##

   In this project I used JavaScript, HTML, and CSS to create a functional Todo list website.
 In the five days that we alotted for Check-Yo'-Self I found myself using the skill and knowledge that I acquired in the last five weeks.
 This project reinforced well planned out projects allow for faster completion with fewer problems.
-My greatest win was being comfortable with my project allowing me to freely assist other students.
+My greatest win was being comfortable with my progress, allowing me to freely assist other students.

 ## GitHub Pages ##